On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: WED for -Free Chordal Graphs - a Direct Approach

-{\em Proof.} The first statement holds since $v$ is a maximal element of $(V,\leq)$.
-The second statement holds by the first one and since $G$ is chordal.
-The third statement trivially holds by construction. $\diamond$
+{\em Proof.} Statement $(i)$ holds since $v$ is a maximal vertex of $G$ and since the prime graph $G$ is not a clique.
+Statement $(ii)$ holds by $(i)$ and since $G$ is chordal.
+If $i \ge 3$ then statement $(iii)$ trivially holds by construction.
+If $i=2$ then it easily follows by $(i)$ and $(ii)$. $\diamond$